2. low pathogenicity (LPAI).

 What advice does HSE have for health care workers?

 - If a patient fitting the definition for a suspect or probable case of avian influenza is admitted to the hospital, clinicians should notify infection control personnel immediately.
-A risk assessment must be done for all work with the person who has suspect or probable avian influenza, and appropriate control measures put in place to reduce the risk of any healthcare worker who comes into contact with the patient being exposed to the avian flu virus virus.
+A risk assessment must be done for all work with the person who has suspected or probable avian influenza, and appropriate control measures put in place to reduce the risk of any healthcare worker who comes into contact with the patient being exposed to the avian flu virus.
 Infection control measures for inpatients should include:

 - Airborne precautions, eg Either an isolation room with negative pressure relative to the surrounding area or a single room with own bathroom facilities, and

 - Use of FFP3 filtering masks conforming to EN 149:2001 for persons entering the room.
 This equipment must be face-fit tested before use.

 - Contact precautions (including the use of long sleeve fluid repellent gown and latex or similar non-latex gloves with tight fitting cuffs for contact with the patient or their environment).